 Skellig Michael Landing Tours are currently not available to book because licenses for the 2019 season have not been awarded yet.
-We expect that licenses will be awarded and tour bookings will open some time in February or March.
+We expect that licenses will be awarded and tour bookings will open some time in mid-to-late March.

 There is currently no definite date on when this will occur.

 If you would like to be notified when this happens so that you can be among the first to secure your place on a landing tour, please sign up for the email alert service below.
 We highly recommend that you sign up to avoid disappointment, based on the speed with which places were booked last year.
 There are hundreds of people signed up already.

 Scroll below the form for a more detailed explanation of why you can’t book right now and what you can do in the meantime.